The Bilateral Efficiency of Ethernet: Recalibrating Metcalfe and Boggs After Fifty Years: Introduction

 \section{Introduction}

-On its fiftieth anniversary, Metcalfe and Boggs' 1976 paper \cite{metcalfe1976ethernet} remains one of the most influential publications in the history of computing.
-It introduced not merely a technology but a design philosophy: distributed control, passive shared media, statistical arbitration, and the separation of packet transport from reliable delivery.
-The paper's Table~1, ``Ethernet Efficiency,'' became the template for how generations of engineers reason about network performance.
+On its fiftieth anniversary, Metcalfe and Boggs' 1976 paper \cite{metcalfe1976ethernet} remains one of the most influential publications in computing.
+It introduced not merely a technology but a design philosophy: distributed control, passive shared media, statistical arbitration, and--- decisively---the separation of packet transport from reliable delivery.
+As Robert Garner has documented from the primary sources, Metcalfe \emph{consciously removed} link-level acknowledgments during Ethernet's formulation in early 1973: the ARPANET~IMP carried a 1-bit Ack field, Alohanet carried positive acknowledgments, and Metcalfe diverged from both to keep the packet format simple \cite{garner2026personal}.
+That removal, Garner argues, ``is what enabled Ethernet to be as successful as it has been''---a designer at a small adapter company never had to implement ACK buffers, timeout state machines, or retransmission queues.
+We take this historical claim as correct and as the starting point, not the target, of the argument.

-Yet the efficiency model that produces Table~1 contains a silent assumption that has become invisible through familiarity: it measures only \emph{forward} throughput.
-The fraction~$E$ tells us what proportion of Ether time carries good packets traveling from source toward destination.
-It says nothing about whether those packets arrive, whether the receiver processes them, or whether sender and receiver \emph{agree} that a transfer has completed.

-This is not a deficiency of the model---it is a \emph{scope limitation} appropriate to 1976, when the pressing question was whether a shared coaxial cable could support useful traffic under contention.
-But the scope limitation has been mistaken for the complete answer.
-Modern Ethernet operates in a radically different regime---point-to-point switched links, full-duplex, 800~Gbps SerDes---yet the performance question remains framed in forward-throughput terms inherited from the original model.
+The efficiency model that produces the paper's celebrated Table~1 measures one thing precisely: what fraction of Ether time carries good forward packets.
+It says nothing about whether those packets arrive, whether the receiver processes them, or whether sender and receiver \emph{agree} a transfer completed.
+This was the right scope for 1976, when the open question was whether a shared coax could carry useful traffic under contention.
+The scope limitation has since been mistaken for the complete answer.